intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

 ## Start FLServer

+Before starting any local training client or worker, we need to start a Trusted third-parity, i.e., FL Server, for secure aggregation.
+In current design, this FL Server is running in SGX with help of Graphene or Occlum.
+Local workers/Clients can verify its integrity with SGX Remote Attestation.

-Running this command will start a docker container and initialize the sgx environment.
+Running this command will start a docker container and initialize the SGX environment.

 ```bash
 bash deploy_fl_container.sh